tixnah/pyfort-burla-szymanski-Int4/README.md

 ## General presentation:
 ### members :
-laure and christina
+laure and cristina

 ### Description:

-we are creating a fort boyard simulator, implying various types of games such as : Mathematics challenge,  Logic challenge,  Chance challenge,Père Fouras' riddle.
+we are creating a fort boyard simulator, implying various types of games such as : Mathematics challenges,  a Logical challenge,  Chance challenges, Père Fouras' riddle.
-For each game success the player gets a key key and when they have collected 3 key they have access to a treasure room and have to solve a final challenge.
+For each game success the player gets a key and when they have collected 3 key they have access to a treasure room and have to solve a final challenge.

 for this we used python and worked we libraries such as: and tools such as :